Long-Run Aggregate Supply

 The long-run aggregate supply

-When economists refer to the long-run they are assuming that all prices are flexible and all inputs are variable.
+When economists refer to the long run they are assuming that all prices are flexible and all inputs are variable.
 This includes input prices such as labor and raw materials and the prices of the final goods and services.
-In the long-run an economy’s potential is limited by its factors of production which includes its natural resources, people, technology, entrepreneurs, and capital.
+In the long run, an economy’s potential is limited by its factors of production which include its natural resources, people, technology, entrepreneurs, and capital.
 Note that price is not mentioned.
-In the long-run, production is independent of the price level.
+In the long run, production is independent of the price level.
 In other words, whether the price level increases or decreases, the long-run aggregate supply is unchanged.

 Why is long-run production independent of the price level?

 Production is driven by profits, so we must show that profits do not increase in the long run following an increase in the price level to prove long-run production is independent of the price level.

 The French company, Janet’s Newspaper Delivery Service illustrates this point.
 Assume inflation is ten percent, so Janet increases her price by ten percent.
 The cost of her papers, employees’ wages, rent, gasoline, and all other costs also increase by the general price level or ten percent.
 The table below shows the resulting profits before and after the increase in the price level.
 Janet’s profit increases ten percent, but she is no better off than before because all the prices in the economy have increased ten percent.
 Her purchasing power is unchanged.
 Therefore, there is no incentive for Janet to increase her supply, i.e. the number of papers she sells.
 If we extend this specific example to every business in every sector of the economy, we can understand how when all prices increase or decrease by the same percentage, the long-run aggregate supply is unaffected.